emperorofmars/stf-unity/readme.md

 	}

 ## STF-Unity Specific Notes
 This implementation for Unity uses a two stage design.
-The first one parses any STF file into Unity, however it uses its own components which represent the STF file 1:1 with no regard for Unity functionality.
-Multiple second stages can be registered, to convert the intermediary scene into an application-specific one.
+The first one parses any STF file into a Unity scene using its own components which represent the STF file 1:1 with no regard for Unity functionality.
+This is called the authoring scene, as it can be used to export STF files.

+Multiple second stages can be registered to convert the intermediary authoring scene into an application-specific one.
+This step is destructive and throws information not relevant for the target application away, including all STF related meta-information, resolves all relationships between components and potentially applies optimizations.

 Included is a basic second stage which converts into a pure Unity scene, and throws everything else away.
 The intermediary format is intended for authoring STF files.
-A second-stage will throw all STF related information away, resolve all relationships between components and will potentially apply optimizations.

 ## Extensibility
 The extensibility of this format is a first class feature.
 All implementations must provide an easy way to add and hotload support for additional types.

-By default STF supports only a limited set of features which can be expected from a common 3d file-format.
+By default, STF supports only a limited set of features which can be expected from a common 3d file-format.
 These include support for meshes, skinned meshes, armatures, animations, materials and textures.

 If for example the included mesh type is not satisfactory, a different mesh type can be implemented.
 These can exist in parallel and will work as long as the importer/exporter for the new mesh-type is present.
 All types are namespaced, and can be versioned.
 It is the responsibility of the importer/exporter for a type to handle versioning.
 Importers are implemented for each type in an encapsulated manner.
 As such it is trivial to register additional ones.

 Components can have defined relationships to other components and be specific to a target application.
 Components can extend or override others.

 For example, multiple Social VR applications support one or another library for bone physics.
 None of which are compatible with each other, but they generally work the same.
 A generic STF-component can be used to describe the common features and be conversible to all implemented applications formats, err-ing on the side of the resulting application-component not spazzing out.
 If there exists a dedicated STF-component for a specific application, it can override the basic generic component.
 This way multiple mutually exclusive and application/game-engine specific features can be supported simultaneously.

-To extend STF with the ability to represent VR & V-Tubing avatars, the [AVA Proof of Concept](https://github.com/emperorofmars/ava-unity) was created.
-This shows the potential and ease of extending STF.
+**To extend STF with the ability to represent VR & V-Tubing avatars, the [AVA Proof of Concept](https://github.com/emperorofmars/ava-unity) was created.
+This shows the potential and ease of extending STF.**

 ## Addons